| Week | Module | Tuesday 12:15 -14:00 | Thursday 12:15 - 14:00 |

 Introduction

 Welcome to the website for TECH3 Applied Statistics.
 We will use this website as a supplement to lectures.
 The website is ongoing development, so not all subjects will have content yet.
-Below you will find a detailed (preliminary) lecture plan, link to the textbook and curriculum.
+Below you will find a detailed (preliminary) lecture plan for the Spring semester of 2026, link to the textbook and curriculum.
 The course description can be found here.

 Lecture plan